simonspa/peary/README.md

 $ make install
 ```

-In order to compile dive libraries for specific detectors, the building of the library has to be activated through CMake:
+In order to compile device libraries for specific detectors, the building of the library has to be activated through CMake:

 ```
 $ cmake -DBUILD_<device>=ON/OFF ..